Canadian Experiences Fund

 The CEF is delivered by Canada's regional development agencies in their respective regions.
 Western Economic Diversification Canada (WD) received $11 million over two years to deliver the CEF in western Canada.
 The CEF is part of the Government of Canada's renewed efforts to support the tourism sector, which includes Creating Middle Class Jobs: a Federal Tourism Growth Strategy.
 The fund invests in the types of products and experiences that cater to Canada's strengths, while also growing tourism beyond major cities and the summer season.

-Contact us for additional information regarding the Canadian Experiences Fund.
+Contact us (WD-DEO) for additional information regarding the Canadian Experiences Fund.

 Categories and Criteria